 Respond to messages by asking simple questions or by brief restatement of the message.
+Show comprehension of oral information, by asking questions, contributing information, and giving opinions.

 Listen attentively to stories/information and identify key details and concepts using both verbal and non-verbal responses.